Diaphragm for Birth ControlSkip to the navigation

-On average, the diaphragm user failure rate is 16%.
-This means that 16 women in 100 become pregnant in the first year of typical use.
+On average, the diaphragm user failure rate is 12%.
+This means that 12 women out of 100 become pregnant in the first year of typical use.
 Not using the diaphragm with every act of intercourse is the most common reason for failure.
-The "perfect use" failure rate is 6%, with a pregnancy in 6 of every 100 women who carefully use the diaphragm every time they have sex.1
+The "perfect use" failure rate is 6%, with a pregnancy in 6 out of 100 women who carefully use the diaphragm every time they have sex.footnote 1

 Effectiveness in preventing sexually transmitted infections (STIs)

 Diaphragms do not fully protect against sexually transmitted infections (STIs), including infection with the human immunodeficiency virus (HIV).
 Also, the use of spermicides with nonoxynol-9 may increase your risk of getting HIV/AIDS.
 So be sure to use a condom for STI protection unless you know that you and your partner are infection-free.